 Jeff Sawyer is a seminar leader for Landmark Education, as well as being the Medical Director for Psychiatry & Integrative Care at North Memorial Hospital in Minneapolis.
 Sawyer recently appeared on the ‘Ask the Doctor’ segment of an NBC Morning News program in Minneapolis.
-The video can be seen at this NBC website – a transcript of the interview is below.
+A transcript of the interview is given below.

 Interviewer: Well, we often here that laughter is the best medicine, but can it really have an impact on your physical and mental well being.
 Well, in today’s Ask the Doctor segment the link between health and humor, Dr. Jeffrey Sawyer, the Medical Director for Psychiatric Services at North Memorial joins us right now.